fbpx Indigenous, First Nations, Native Theatre | HowlRound Theatre Commons

 Aarhus, Denmark

-The IETM Aarhus Plenary Meeting 2023 invites its participants to discuss and digest the ethical and practical role of the performing arts—and of the artist—in the face of climate emergency.
-It will present a program that aims to provoke new thoughts and inspire action, awareness, and positive impact.
+The IETM Aarhus Plenary Meeting 2023 invited its participants to discuss and digest the ethical and practical role of the performing arts—and of the artist—in the face of climate emergency.
+It presented a program that aims to provoke new thoughts and inspire action, awareness, and positive impact.

 Indigenous Languages: Memory, Poetry, and Music